 Immediately after their selection to the Melton Foundation, New Fellows join a training program that equips them with necessary skills and competencies for their change-maker journey: they build a shared understanding of global issues, learn how to collaborate in virtual teams, form bonds, exchange knowledge across cultures, and embrace the values of Global Citizenship.

 When Fellows join the Foundation at one of our partner campuses, they go through an intense 7-month online training that culminates in a 4-day workshop, called New Fellows Orientation, where participants meet for the first time.

 The online training includes introductory sessions, hands-on tasks and reflection sessions on topics such as Global Citizenship Values, Intercultural Competency, Social Innovation, Storytelling, System Thinking, Effective Communications and Developing Solutions.

 The two-year experiential learning program develops our fellows’ capacity to build awareness, take responsibility as they design shared solutions and take action – big or small – to address today's global challenges.

 Our Senior Fellows range from recent college graduates to seasoned professionals and are spread around the globe.
 As global citizens, they bring about meaningful change in their spheres of influence.

-We organize local trainings, conferences, workshops and exchange opportunities such as the Global Citizenship Conference, New Fellows Orientation, or independently organized campus events.
+We organize local trainings, conferences, workshops and exchange opportunities such as the Global Citizenship Conference, Global Solvers Co-Lab, New Fellows Orientation, or other global events.
 Based on their interests, ability and capacity, we also support our fellows to attend conferences, workshops and other activities together with our partner organizations and beyond.